U8NWXD/oppia-wiki/Lint-Checks.md

 Our custom JavaScript and TypeScript lint checks are defined in the `JsTsLintChecksManager` class of [`scripts/linters/js_ts_linter.py`](https://github.com/oppia/oppia/blob/develop/scripts/linters/js_ts_linter.py).

 If at all possible, you should implement your lint check as a custom ESLint rule.
 However, if you have to, you can add a private helper method to the class to implement your lint check.
-Then call the method from `JsTsLintChecksManager.perform_al_lint_checks()`.
+Then call the method from `JsTsLintChecksManager.perform_all_lint_checks()`.

 #### HTML linter